 Esther Choo, MD ’01, MPH, an associate professor of emergency medicine at Oregon Health & Sciences University in Portland, says that the #MeTooSurgery tweets have been heartwarming, but also hard to read.
 “These are women who project such power and confidence in an extremely competitive field,” she says.
 The topic of harassment in medicine is far from news, says Choo, who sent a tweet that went viral in August about the overt racism she regularly encounters as an Asian American emergency department physician.
 “We know a ton about organization culture.
 We hire consulting groups to look at the culture, but we still don’t have metrics around gender equity and harassment.”

-Choo explains that women face a unique conundrum in medicine, where the importance of being a team player is mantra drilled into training starting with first-year medical students.
+Choo explains that women face a unique conundrum in medicine, where the importance of being a team player is a mantra drilled into training starting with first-year medical students.
 “Are you going to ‘make a fuss’ about culture, or suck it up and smile, so that you have a chance at the job you want?” she says.
 “It’s a tough decision.”

 The medical profession still feels male-dominated despite recent admissions trends that favor balanced medical school classes, says Lynn E. Fiellin, MD ’96, associate professor of medicine and the Yale Child Study Center, who also contributed to the #metoo tweets.
 “We shouldn’t have to stand up and say, ‘me too,’ because this isn’t a secret,” Fiellin says.
 Rather than go along with excuses like “he doesn’t know any better,” or “he’s part of a different generation,” it’s important for male and female physicians to call out this behavior, Fiellin says.

 The four female physicians agreed that more tangible steps need to be taken to move the issue of harassment beyond occasional protests, like the #metoo stories on Twitter, and toward lasting structural changes.
-As a start, Rosenthal says, the profession could require regular continuing medication education (CME) courses that address harassment and bullying in the workplace.
+As a start, Rosenthal says, the profession could require regular continuing medical education (CME) courses that address harassment and bullying in the workplace.
 In her essay, Reisman gives a shout-out to an innovative website called SystemicDisease.com, which allows victims to anonymously report behavior.
 Choo suggested a stronger focus on developing metrics that could assess current medical working environments, and develop ways to track improvements over the longer term.

 With the momentum of the #metoo movement, the medical profession has a huge opportunity to bring harassment out of an acute phase and toward incremental, but permanent, healthy changes for the better.